shivamsbajpai/youtube-save-video/README.md

 * unsubscribe and unsave button functionality in youtube page for their respective buttons
 * improve ui of bookmarks/channel page
 * remove multiple api calls to get data
+* optimizations in remove button on settings page